-2. Eng Hock then tells of his manager who attends church regularly and is even a deacon in the church.
-"He has a bad temper and is curt and too direct with the staff making everyone unhappy" He is also incompetent and always hides his mistakes or blames everyone else ..he basically a spineless weasel" Are you telling me that a Christian is someone like him?
-How can I respect him and the faith he represents?
+Eng Hock then tells of his manager who attends church regularly and is even a deacon in the church.
+"He has a bad temper and is curt and too direct with the staff, making everyone unhappy.
+He is also incompetent and always hides his mistakes or blames everyone else ...
+He is basically a spineless weasel!
+Are you telling me that a Christian is someone like him?
+How can I respect him and the faith he represents? "

+5) Discussion question.
 How do you answer Eng Hock?